The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 2. We're overstressed and under-rested

-There’s no denying the fact that we’re more stressed out and sleep-deprived than ever before, and most experts see an association between this and infertility.
+There’s no denying the fact that we’re more stressed out and sleep-deprived than ever before, and most experts see an association between this and difficulty getting pregnant.
 “I always tell people that we’re evolutionarily programmed to have less babies in times of war and famine—and we’re sort of replicating that in some ways with our stressful lives,” says Blakeway.

 "When your body is in 'stress' mode or 'fight or flight’ mode, you actually have lower adrenal hormones and progesterone, which will inhibit ovulation," says Bindiya Gandhi, M.D., functional medicine physician and women’s health expert.
 That's because, in a process known as "pregnenolone or progesterone steal," the body actually prioritizes the creation of the stress hormone cortisol over sex hormones like progesterone.